 In most circumstances, dog owners are liable when their pet bites and injures another person.
 Under Florida’s strict liability laws, dog owners are responsible for any injuries that occur when their dog bites someone in a private or public place they have a legal right to be, including a dog park.
 If your case meets these criteria, you have the right to file a claim for compensation under Florida’s dog bite laws.
 However, the claims process can be complex and difficult to traverse on your own.
 An attorney can help you file a claim and pursue justice from the dog’s owner and compensation for the full extent of your injuries and other losses.

-Acting quickly to contact an attorney and file your claim is essential.
+Acting quickly after a dog attack by contacting an attorney who can help you file your claim is essential.
 All states abide by a legal time limit known as the statute of limitations for filing dog bite claims.
-In Florida, the statute of limitations is typically four years from the date of the incident.
-While four years may seem like ample time to navigate the legal process, it is in your best interest to act sooner rather than later.
+In Florida, the statute of limitations is typically two years from the date of the incident.
+While two years may seem like ample time to navigate the legal process, it is in your best interest to act sooner rather than later.
 Critical evidence supporting your claim may be lost or destroyed over time, and witnesses to the attack may move away or forget what they saw.
 Pursuing legal action against the negligent dog owner can also help prevent future attacks.
-When you retain a skilled attorney from Wooten, Kimbrough, Damaso & Dennis, we immediately begin work on your case to help you achieve the best possible outcome.
+When you retain a skilled attorney from Wooten, Kimbrough, Damaso, and Dennis, P.A., we immediately begin work on your case to help you achieve the best possible outcome.

 Damages You May Be Eligible to Collect After a Florida Dog Bite Injury